Mortgage Affordability Calculator

 When you're looking to buy a home, it's handy to know how much you can afford.
 Being able to calculate an estimate of how much you're able to borrow is an important part of setting your budget.

 “How much house can I afford?” is a common question when starting the property hunt; you also need to determine if you have enough cash resources to purchase a home.
 The cash required is derived from the down payment put towards the purchase price, as well as the closing costs that must be incurred to complete the purchase.
 We can help you estimate these closing costs with the first tab under the mortgage affordability calculator above.

-Taken together, understand how large a mortgage you can afford to borrow and the cash requirements will help you determine what kind of home you should be on the look out for.
+Taken together, understanding how large a mortgage you can afford to borrow and the cash requirements involved will help you determine what kind of home you should be on the look out for.
 To learn more about mortgage affordability, and how our calculator works, have a read of the information below.